Bachelor of Engineering (Honours)(Mechanical)

 Mechanical engineers work with ‘things that move’, from prosthetic limbs and robots to motor vehicles, aircrafts and space stations.

 When it comes to new technologies, mechanical engineers are key.
-They design and develop materials, processes and products—always innovating new ways to improve our lives and the world.
+They design and develop materials, processes and products to improve our lives and the world.

 What will you do?

 Our Bachelor of Engineering (Honours) (Mechanical) has strong links to industry and a focus on design and creativity.
 You will: